RavijaDul/FlareNet/README.md

 1. **Images:**
    All thermal images are stored in `flarenet-backend/uploads/`.
 This folder is mounted in Docker, so images are accessible to the backend.

-2. **Database:**
+3. **Database:**
-   - Tables: `users`, `transformers`, `inspections`, `thermal_image`, `analysis_result`
+   - Tables: `users`, `transformers`, `inspections`, `thermal_image`, `analysis_result`, `user_annotations`
    - The database will be automatically created on first Docker run.
+   - User annotations are automatically fed to the adaptive learning system for parameter tuning.

 3. **Environment variables (optional):**
    Customize DB credentials in `docker-compose.yml`.
 Backend `application.yml` should matches these credentials.

-4. **Model Training and Inference:**
-   For Milestone 02, the Python backend includes inference capabilities.
-Model training and detailed inference testing are available in a separate repository (link to be provided later).
-The current setup uses pre-trained models for anomaly detection.
+4. **Adaptive Learning & Model Integration:**
+   The system combines pre-trained PatchCore models with adaptive parameter tuning.
+User feedback automatically improves detection without retraining the core AI model.
+All parameter changes are tracked and can be reset to defaults anytime.

 ---